frederic-perez/AmE-dictionary/data/idioms.md

 __collect dust__ :two: To be in a state of disuse for a prolonged period of time. _My father has lots of old trinkets and memorabilia collecting dust in the attic._ _Why do you want another video game console?
 You already have three collecting dust under the television!_
 __come (a)round__
 __come a long way__ To make significant progress.
 Almost always used in the present perfect tense (“have/has come a long way”). _He can play entire songs now, and they sound pretty good!
 He’s really come a long way from when he could barely hold a guitar._
+__come across something__
 __come across__ :four::hammer:
 __come again?__ :two::hammer:
 __come and go__
+__come as no surprise__ :two: To be completely unsurprising. _Considering how much they had been fighting lately, their break-up came as no surprise._
 __come by__
 __come clean__ To admit something to someone, often regarding a wrongdoing that one has tried to hide. _The kids finally came clean about eating the cookies I’d made for the bake sale._
 __come close to blows__ :two: To nearly devolve into a physical fight. _Shopping on Black Friday can be so frenetic and crazy that many customers come close to blows with one another!_